Shopify Image Optimization in 9 Steps

 1. Compress images

 Shopify serves WebP file format when supported by browsers and takes care of your thumbnails.
-While this is a helpful start, you should always be looking to further compress your images and improve your Shopify store speed.
+While this is a helpful start, you should always be looking to compress your images further and improve your Shopify store speed.

-Aiming for file sizes of 70KB or lower is a good general target, though this may depend on the image quality you’re striving for.
+Shopify doesn’t allow uploading files larger than 20MB.
+However, aiming for file sizes of 70KB or lower is a good general target, though this may depend on the image quality you’re striving for.

-For example, the TinyIMG app not only takes care of image compression and resizing but also ensures your image SEO is taken care of.
 Simply install the tool, go to the “optimize images” section, and click “Start now” to automatically compress all of your images.

 You can view the optimized files and total reductions after the compression is complete.